athena-oss/athena/docs/quick-start/how-engine-works.md

 .
 ├── athena  # executable
 ├── ...
-├── bin
-│   └── lib # location of the library functions
+├── lib # location of the library functions
 │   └── ...
 ├── plugins # location of the plugins
 │   └── ...
 └── tests   # location of the